StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Export configuration

 An export of the StackState configuration can be obtained from the StackState UI, the [StackState CLI](/setup/installation/cli-install.md) or using curl commands.
+Note that the lock status of custom StackPack configurations will not be included in the export, this will need to be manually set after the configuration has been imported.

+To export configuration using the StackState CLI or curl:

 {% tabs %}
 {% tab title="StackState CLI" %}